hyperifyio/gomiddleman/README.md

 See our development status from [Issue 1](https://github.com/hyperifyio/gomiddleman/issues/1).

+## Problem Addressed by the Tool

+Our Java application lacked the capability for dynamic configuration updates, particularly for certificate revocation list (CRL) changes, requiring time-consuming restarts for each update.
+To overcome this limitation and avoid operational downtime, we developed `gomiddleman` as a POC to handle CRL updates and client certificate access control in real-time.
+This solution fills a gap in available proxy software, offering enhanced security and operational efficiency by ensuring immediate response to compromised certificates without disrupting the application's availability.

 ## Quick Start Guide

 To get started with `gomiddleman`, download the latest release for your operating